Unblinking Eye

 9

 The R Para has a small spring in the frame directly behind the barrel step which pushes the barrel forward against the retaining pin.
 During recoil, the barrel is able to move with the slide against this spring for about 1/4 inch before it is stopped by the frame and the slide continues rearward by itself.
-The barrel is not locked in any way to the slide, but the extra spring serves as a recoil buffer.
+The barrel is prevented from moving forward by the crosspin, but can move backward against the extra spring, which serves as a recoil buffer (similar to the buffer spring in the 1908 Bayard).

 Clearly, the 9mm and .32 Long versions of the Model R were designed for military use, though neither were ever adopted by the French military.
 Maj.
 Keogh states that only about 1000 R Paras were made (mine is S/N 1004).* However, I have correspondence from an individual with an R Para in the 1200 serial number range, which was used by a French officer in the Sections Administratives Spéciales (SAS) during the “war with no name” in Algeria, between 1957 and 1959.
-So more than 1200 R Para pistols must have been made.
-Still, the gun is quite scarce.
+In addition, a chart at the back of Bastié and Casanova’s book Les Pistolets MAB states that the serial number of the first R9 manufactured was 657.
+If this is true, actual production may have been considerably less than 1000.
+The chart in Bastié and Casanova’s book appears to have some typographical errors, but it leads me to believe that all the large caliber Model R guns were serialized together and production of each caliber may have been only a few hundred guns, making these guns quite rare.
+Bastié and Casanova state that the 7.65mm and 9mm short versions of the Model R came into direct competition with the Model D and “did not find its audience.”

 MAB R Para (R9)